 Credit card interest: How it works and how to calculate it

-Credit card interest is a fee issuers charge if there’s an unpaid balance on your account.
-But if you pay off your credit card’s statement balance every month, you may not have to worry about interest charges.
+Credit card interest is a fee charged if there’s an unpaid balance on your account.
+But if you pay off your credit card’s statement balance by the due date every month, you may not have to worry about interest.

 If you find yourself carrying a balance, it may help to understand how credit card interest is calculated.
-Find out how interest works and a few ways you may be able to avoid paying it.
+Find out how interest works and a few ways you may be able to avoid or reduce paying interest charges.

 What you’ll learn:

-• One reason you might be charged interest on a credit card is if the balance isn’t paid in full each billing cycle.
+One reason you might be charged interest on a credit card is if the balance isn’t paid in full by the due date each billing cycle.

 What is credit card interest?

 Credit card interest is the cost of borrowing money, according to the Consumer Financial Protection Bureau (CFPB).
-It’s typically shown as an annual percentage rate (APR).
+It’s typically shown as an APR.

 Credit card interest vs. APR: What’s the difference?